Long-lived sterile neutrinos from an axionlike particle at Belle II: Introduction

 In fact, not only have the main experiments at the LHC performed multiple searches for LLPs (see e.g.~Refs.~\cite{CMS:2023mny,CMS:2024trg,ATLAS:2023oti}), but also future detectors as dedicated experiments for LLP searches have been proposed to be installed in the vicinity of various LHC interactions points (IP) such as FASER~\cite{Feng:2017uoz,FASER:2018eoc}, CODEX-b~\cite{Gligorov:2017nwh,Aielli:2019ivi}, and MATHUSLA~\cite{Chou:2016lxi,Curtin:2018mvb,MATHUSLA:2020uve}.
 In particular, FASER has been approved, constructed, and launched, with initial results published in Refs.~\cite{FASER:2023zcr,FASER:2023tle,FASER:2024hoe}.
 Besides the LHC, other types of terrestrial experiments such as beam-dump or fixed-target experiments, and $B$-factories, can explore LLPs as new physics as well.
 For instance, in March 2024, the beam-dump experiment, Search for Hidden Particles (SHiP)~\cite{SHiP:2015vad,Alekhin:2015byh,SHiP:2018xqw,SHiP:2021nfo,Albanese:2878604} has been officially approved.
 In this work, we will focus on the $B$-factory experiment Belle II~\cite{Belle-II:2010dht,Belle-II:2018jsg}, which is currently under operation.
 At Belle II, electron and positron beams collide asymmetrically at the center-of-mass (COM) energy of the $\Upsilon(4S)$ resonance (10.58 GeV) leading to as many as $5.5\times 10^{10}$ $B$-meson pair production events expected with its planned total integrated luminosity of 50 ab$^{-1}$.
 Such huge numbers of $B$-mesons produced allow for the ALP production in $B\to K$ transitions via the QFV coupling of the ALP we mentioned above, on which we will focus in this study.
 See e.g.~Refs.~\cite{Berezhiani:1989fs,Berezhiani:1990wn,Berezhiani:1990jj,Ferber:2022rsf} for previous studies on ALP physics in $B$-meson decays.
-The lifetime of the ALP depends on the masses of the ALP and the sterile neutrino, as well as its coupling to a pair of the sterile neutrinos.
-Thus, the ALP decays into a pair of long-lived sterile neutrinos, either promptly or after traversing a macroscopic distance.
-The sterile neutrinos may subsequently undergo displaced decays inside the Belle II detector leading to spectacular signatures of displaced vertices (DVs) which suffer from little to no background at the tracking system of Belle II.
-Phenomenological studies on LLP searches at Belle II can be found in Refs.~\cite{Zhou:2021ylt,Dey:2020juy,Filimonova:2019tuy,Dib:2019tuj,Ferber:2022rsf,Bertholet:2021hjl,Cheung:2021mol,Kim:2019xqj,Kang:2021oes,Acevedo:2021wiq,Dreyer:2021aqd,Duerr:2019dmv,Duerr:2020muu,Chen:2020bok,Bandyopadhyay:2022klg,Guadagnoli:2021fcj,Dib:2022ppx,Cheung:2024oxh,Ferber:2022ewf,Schafer:2022shi}.
-See also Refs.~\cite{Belle-II:2023ueh,Belle:2024wyk} for recent results of LLP searches reported from Belle or Belle II.
-We note that for similar signal processes in the same model, recently Ref.~\cite{Wang:2024mrc} has studied the discovery potential of the LHC far detectors and the SHiP experiment.